-Helping families work through difficult conversations and problems
+- Helping families work through difficult conversations and problems

-Addressing emotional concerns
+- Addressing emotional concerns

-Collaborating with other care professionals, such as the older adult’s medical team
+- Collaborating with other care professionals, such as the older adult’s medical team

-Making visits to the home to assess needs and propose appropriate services
+- Making visits to the home to assess needs and propose appropriate services

-Creating both short-term and long-term care plans and goals
+- Creating both short-term and long-term care plans and goals

-Offering necessary relief to overloaded family caregivers
+- Offering necessary relief to overloaded family caregivers

 Be sure to get the answers to the following types of questions from potential geriatric care managers:

-Are you licensed?
+- Are you licensed?

-How much experience do you have as a geriatric care manager?
+- How much experience do you have as a geriatric care manager?

-What will happen if I have an emergency after-hours?
+- What will happen if I have an emergency after-hours?

-Can you provide references I can talk to?
+- Can you provide references I can talk to?

-Does your agency also help with home care services?
+- Does your agency also help with home care services?

 Geriatric Care Managers and Home Care

 One of the advantages of using a geriatric care manager to help coordinate care is that GCMs are professionals who are trained to work with a number of different types of people and organizations.
 A GCM can help coordinate health care, work with legal professionals and coordinate with your chosen in-home care agency.
-Home care agencies, like the top providers of in home care in Burlington and the surrounding area at Advanced Home Health Care, work seamlessly with geriatric care managers to help alleviate family stress and boost quality of life in the home.
+Home care agencies, like the top providers of in home care in Mount Pleasant and the surrounding area at Advanced Home Health Care, work seamlessly with geriatric care managers to help alleviate family stress and boost quality of life in the home.